Managing environment content with Puppetfiles

 Including your own modules

-If you develop your own modules, maintain them in version control and include them in your Puppetfile as you would declare any module.
-Code management purges any content that is in the control repo’s module directory but is not listed in the Puppetfile.
-(The control repo modulesdir is, by default,
+If you develop your own modules, maintain them in version control and include them in your Puppetfile as you would declare any module from a repo.
+If you have content in your control repo’s module directory that is not listed in your Puppetfile, code management purges it.
+(The control repo module directory is, by default,

 ./modules relative to the location of the Puppetfile.)